georgeerol/MapAWorldWithSlamAndACustomRobot/README.md

 [image_0]: ./misc/mainImage.gif
 # Map a World with Slam and a custom Robot
 ![alt text][image_0]

+## Abstract
+ This project is about implementing SLAM(Simultaneous Localization and mapping) with RTAB-MAP(Real-Time Appereance-Base Mapping).
+Two 2D occupancy grid and a 3D octomap is created from a simulated environment and then map with a custom robot(fouliexBot).

+ ## Introduction
+ In Localization a robot is provided to map its environment.
+The robot has access to tis movement and sensor data and use them to estimate it pose.
+However, if the map of the environment doesn't exist.
+There are many application where there isn't a known map because the area is unexplored or because the surrounding change ofthen therefore the map is not up to date.
+In such case the robot will have to construct  a map and this leads  to robotic mapping.

+ Mapping assumes that the robot knows its pose and as usual has access to its movement and sensor data.
+The robot must produce a map of the environment using the known trajectory and mearurement data.However,even such case can be quite uncommon in the real world.
+Most of tioime the robot would have neither a map nor know its pose and this is where SLAM comes in.

+With SLAM, fouliexBot does really good job with just it  own movement and sensory data to build a map of its environment while simultaneously localizng itself relative to map.

 ## Project Setup
 Download the repo.catkins_w is the name of the active ROS workspace for the project.
 ```shell